Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Introduction

 Our work considers a Bayesian procedure which imposes appropriate priors on both the number of components and the mixing parameters in a general setup where the number of the mixing components is allowed to grow with sample size.
 We consider a general class of priors and provide assumptions on the prior on the number of components, the mixing weights as well as the atoms of the mixing distribution, that lead to optimal convergence of the posterior.
-We obtain a collection of important theoretical results which can be summarized in the following.
+Our work contributes in both methodological and theoretical development, and obtains collection of important results which can be summarized in the following.

-\begin{enumerate} \item We derive a near-optimal posterior contraction rate of the mixing distribution estimation with respect to the Wasserstein distance (\cref{thm:mixing}).
-Under a separation condition on the mixing components, we further show that a better and adaptive optimal posterior contraction can be obtained (\cref{thm:mixing_adap} and \cref{thm:mixing_local}).
+\begin{enumerate} \item We design sample size dependent priors and provide mild and explicit conditions on them, based on which near-optimal posterior contraction rate of the mixing distribution estimation is derived with respect to the Wasserstein distance (\cref{thm:mixing}).
+Under a separation condition on the mixing components, we further show that a better and adaptive optimal posterior contraction rate can be obtained (\cref{thm:mixing_adap} and \cref{thm:mixing_local}).
 To our knowledge, this is the first minimax optimality result in the Bayesian literature.

 \item We derive the posterior consistency of the number of components even when the true number of components diverges (\cref{thm:k_under}).
 To the best of our knowledge, this is the first result on the posterior consistency of the number of components in a general setup where the true mixing distribution varies as the sample size grows.